yuvarajk2109/full-stack-development/db-postgres/day-2.md

 )
 ```

-Finish early: try task 3 again using a window function instead of a second aggregate pass.
+5. Try task 3 again using a window function instead of a second aggregate pass.

 ```
 SELECT * FROM (